SerChirag/languagesAPI/README.md

 # languagesAPI
-The API for rendering most common words in different languages
+The API for rendering most common words in different languages.